 Do I need any programming experience?

 No. You do not need prior programming experience.
 By the time you complete our full-time you will be able to create a complete full-stack application from scratch.
-Also, every student who completes any of our full programs (full-time, part-time, remote) will be the equivalent in programming skills to a junior developer.
+Also, every student who completes any of our full programs (full-time or part-time) will possess the equivalent in programming skills of a junior developer.

 What is the next step if I am accepted to the program?

-Hopefully you are well on your way to completing 80% of the Prep-work, but if not-get to it!
+Hopefully you are well on your way to completing the Pre-Work, but if not-get to it!
 We won’t be able start you regardless of acceptance or even if you’ve already paid the balance.
-We may have to shift your start date to the next start or whenever you have completed 80%.
+We may have to shift your start date to the next start or whenever you have completed the Pre-Work.

-Next would be to pay the balance at least one week prior to starting.
-If you are working with any of our partners (3rd party lenders) or directly with Byte Academy for financing, please get in contact with admissions for an update.
+Next step would be to pay the balance at least one week prior to starting.
+If you are working with any of our partners (3rd party lenders) please get in contact with admissions for an update.

-You should have also been invited to the Byte Academy community on Slack, the Instant Messaging platform we use for quick, informal communications.
-Please schedule a time to come to campus and sit with an instructor to set up your laptop in the week before your cohort starts.
+You should have also been invited to the Byte Academy community on Discord, the Instant Messaging platform we use for quick, informal communications.

 What is the schedule for the classes being offered?